Domiii/dbux/README.md

 ## Possible future work
+* [codeDeco] add complex in-line widgets to let user interact with traces and contexts?
+   * probably not necessary, as we are using `selectionContextView` instead (for now)
+   * [`gitlens`](https://github.com/eamodio/vscode-gitlens/tree/master/src) has the feature in its inline `blame` decorations
 * integrate `dbux` with at least one testing methodology
    * case-studies
 * in `ContextTreeView`, make text of all nodes that do not belong to the current `Program` semi-transparent